-I worked at Arthrex full-time (More than 5 years)
+I have been working at Arthrex full-time (Less than a year)

-I applied through a recruiter.
+I applied online.
 The process took 2+ months.
-I interviewed at Arthrex (Naples, FL) in July 2017.
+I interviewed at Arthrex (Naples, FL) in February 2018.

 Let us know if we're missing any workplace or industry recognition –